Miguel Marín (Argentine footballer): Career

 Marín began his career with Vélez Sarsfield.
 He joined Cruz Azul in 1971, making his league debut at Guadalajara on 26 December 1971.
 Marín played for Cruz Azul until he retired in 1980, appearing in 309 Mexican Primera División matches.
 Marin won five league championships with Cruz Azul.

 Marín was selected in the Argentina national football team for the 1964 Summer Olympics in Tokyo, but did not appear in any matches.
 He made two appearances for the senior side.

 After retiring from playing, Marín became a football coach.
 He was appointed manager of Cruz Azul during the 1982–83 season.
 Later, he managed Deportivo Neza.

 Nicknames

 He was initially referred to by the nickname "El Gato" (The Cat).
 However, due to his spectacular saves, the label of "El Superman" was applied by the famed commentator and broadcaster Rugama Angel Fernandez.
 Marin's brilliant career would place him in a unique position in football statistics, with a minimum number of goals allowed, making him the most effective goalkeeper in the history of Mexican football.

 Death

-He was working as coach of the University of Querétaro, when he suffered a massive heart attack: on 30 December 1991 he was admitted to the Hospital of Santa Cruz de Querétaro.
-The news spread like wildfire, a sharp blow to Mexican football: "Superman" had died.
-The insurmountable "Miguel Marin."
-His rivals and colleagues came to say their last goodbyes.
-Marin became a legend who has endured over time, and is a giant in the history of Cruz Azul and Mexican football.
-His remains rest in the La Chacarita Cemetery in his native Argentina.
+He was working as coach of the University of Querétaro when on 30 December 1991 he suffered a massive heart attack and was admitted to the Hospital of Santa Cruz de Querétaro.